- Best corner TV mount

 Extended length of the arm

 The extended length of the arm is the distance that the arm can extend outwards.
-The larger your TV the longer the corner mount arm needs to extend!
+The larger your monitor is, the longer the corner mount arm needs to extend!

 When a corner mount extends, the arm can reach anywhere from 19″ to 40″ depending on the type of mount.